Rise Artists Studio: Shows and contents

 We Rise Together aired on Kapamilya Channel and Kapamilya Online Live under Yes Weekend! line up from May 30, 2021 to January 30, 2022, replacing Lucky ng Tulong and was replaced by Sunday Kapamilya Blockbusters.
 The show moved to Saturday from February 5 to April 2, 2022, replacing Uncoupling.

-Boys After Dark is a video podcast featuring men of Rise Artist and RiseiHub, Markus Paterson, Anthony Jennings, Aljon Mendoza, Gello Marquez and Jae Miranda as they tackle about lifestyle, relationships and other locker room conversations in a no-holds-barred way.
+Boys After Dark is a video podcast with men of Rise Artist and RiseiHub, Markus Paterson, Anthony Jennings, Aljon Mendoza, Gello Marquez and Jae Miranda talking about lifestyle and relationships.

-Plate Twists is a cooking show featuring Rise ladies Gillian Vicencio and Bianca de Vera as they create easy-to-cook and budget-friendly meals for family, friends or self for different moods or occasions, while they also discuss topics about relationships, emotions and everything in between.
+Plate Twists is a cooking show with Rise women Gillian Vicencio and Bianca de Vera, who cook and also talk about relationships and emotions.

-Rise with You is a two-part episode variety show with sing and dance performances, acting and games featuring Rise Artist Studio and Rise iHub talents, with the participation of some Kapamilya artists as guests.
-It premiered in iWant TFC on January 25, 2023, and was shown in Kapamilya Channel, Kapamilya Online Live and A2Z on February 25–26, 2023.
+Rise with You is a two-part episode variety show with song and dance performances, acting and games featuring Rise Artist Studio and Rise iHub talents, with the participation of some Kapamilya artists as guests.
+It premiered in iWantTFC on January 25, 2023, and was shown in Kapamilya Channel, Kapamilya Online Live and A2Z on February 25–26, 2023.

-Rise and Go is a three-episode adventure show joined by Aljon Mendoza, Bianca De Vera, Gello Marquez, Jae Miranda, Kaori Oinuma and Karina Bautista.
-The group went for a boat ride and day camping at Lake Mapanuepe in Zambales.
+Rise and Go is a three-episode adventure show with Aljon Mendoza, Bianca De Vera, Gello Marquez, Jae Miranda, Kaori Oinuma and Karina Bautista.
+The group went for a boat ride and day camping at Mapanuepe Lake in Zambales.
 They also visited different restaurants and theme parks, such as Zoocobia and Aqua Planet Waterpark in Pampanga.